msabramo/govenv/README.rst

 ============================

-Very simple, effective go virtual environments that work directly with python's virtualenv and virtualenvwrapper.
+Very simple, effective go virtual environments that work directly with python's `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ and `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/index.html>`_.

 How does it work?
 -----------------

-It's just a virtualenvwrapper extension!
+It's just a `virtualenvwrapper extension <http://virtualenvwrapper.readthedocs.org/en/latest/plugins.html>`_!

 If you are already using that, just::